NHSDigital/personal-demographics-service-api/README.md

 make test
 ```

-If you'd like to run tests under a different environment, set `API_TEST_ENV_FILE_PATH` (pointing to a valid postman enviroment file) and run `make test`.

-There is a template environment file available at `tests/e2e/environments/postman_environment.json.template`.
+There is a template environment file available at `tests/e2e/environments/postman_environment.json.template` useful for configuring different testing environments (such as on the CI server).

 ### VS Code Plugins